camin-mccluskey/personal-user-manual/README.md

-# Personal User Manual

-Welcome my Personal User Manual!
-If you'd like to create your own check out this [template](https://github.com/camin-mccluskey/Personal-User-Manual-Template).

 ## About Me

 I am from Northern Ireland, studied Business Management in the UK and Computer Science with a focus on Machine Learning in the US.
 I work in the Identity Infrastructure team at [Skyscanner](https://skyscanner.net).
 Outside of work I am a keen golfer, although I don't get to play much in London.
 Lately I've been trying, mostly unsuccessfully, to learn how to play the piano.
 I also mess around with React Native for my own app [inHouse](https://inhouseapp.io) and recently I've been experimenting with with Clojure and [PySyft](https://github.com/OpenMined/PySyft) in my spare time.